sporeprotocol/spore-sdk/docs/recipes/configure-spore-config.md

-# Configure spore-sdk with SporeConfig
+# Configure Spore SDK with SporeConfig

 ## What is SporeConfig

-To create a spore on-chain, the spore-sdk needs to know the `ScriptId`/`CellDep` of the `SporeType` script.
+To create a spore on-chain, the Spore SDK needs to know the `ScriptId`/`CellDep` of the `SporeType` script.
-And when a transaction is ready to be sent on-chain, the spore-sdk needs to know the URL of the target RPC.
+And when a transaction is ready to be sent on-chain, the Spore SDK needs to know the URL of the target RPC.
-Everything required by the spore-sdk is designed to be stored in a SporeConfig, which is a context object that stores/passes information.
+Everything required by the Spore SDK is designed to be stored in a SporeConfig, which is a context object that stores/passes information.

 A SporeConfig object will have the following properties: